 The on-page technical SEO basics below will help improve your site's user experience.

-5. Include SEO-Optimized Metadata
+5. Include Search-Optimized Metadata

 In Google’s “How Search Works” post, they explain that if keywords appear in a page’s body text or title, that page is more likely to be relevant to the searcher’s query.

-6. Implement Structured Data
+6. Implement Structured Data to Improve Content Interpretation

 As we’ve seen, Google works hard to understand the contents of a page.